SehajS/iNeuron-Big-Data/A2 Solution/PythonAssignment-2.md

 Q51.
 What is frozen set?

 A51.
-A frozen set is similar to the set data structure
+A frozen set is similar to the set data structure except that it is immutable - hence once created, its elements cannot be changed.

 Q52.
 How is frozen set different from set?

 A52.
+Frozen set is immutable - thus, once created, its elements cannot be changed.
+This is in contrast with set where one can apply operations like add() to add more elements to the set.

 Q53.
 What is union() in sets?
 Explain via code.